-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not applicable. - How does the designated index differ from a relevant broad market index?
+Not applicable - Where can the methodology used for the calculation of the designated index be found?

-Not applicable.

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-Not applicable.

-How does the designated index differ from a relevant broad market index?

-• Where can the methodology used for the calculation of the designated index be found?

-More product-specific information can be found on the website:
+attains the environmental or social characteristics that they promote.

+whether the financial product

+benchmarks are indexes to measure